yangdongbjcn/webincluder/README.md

 WI is based on PHP programming language.
 The PHP function 'include' is used to include page components into a complete web page.

-Please do not change the names of folders 'exampleweb', 'zlrqweb' and 'zlrqserver', because these names are used to determine the absolute path.
+Please do not change the names of folders 'wiweb' and 'wicommon', because these names are used to determine the absolute path.

 Please make sure there names are unique in any URL of your website.
 And this is the biggest problem of this project.

 If you have to change these two folder names, please modify the basepath.js and basepath.php, replace 'exampleweb' and other names with your own names.

-（1） Subfolder "exampleweb"
+(1) Subfolder "wiweb"

 It is the simplest example of webincluder.
 It does not contain any backend codes.

+A PHP page is divided into three parts:

+1) before.
+PHP is the page header, including initialization, top menu and left menu;

+2) after.
+PHP is the end of the page, including the menu on the right;

+3) The rest is related to the current page number, including content css、content. js、content. php.

+Where, before.php page content:

+1) Path convention, basepath php;

+2) At the beginning of the HTML page, begin php;

+3) Top menu_ top. php;

+Where, after.php page content:

+1) The footer of the page is used to display copyright, contact information and other contents;

+2) HTML page end, end php.

-（2） Subfolder "zlrqweb"
+(2) Subfolder wicommon

-This example contains both frontend and backend codes.
-The frontend codes are in the folder 'zlrqweb', and the backend codes are in the folder 'zlrqserver'.

-This example is about generating online charts for patent analysis.

-（3） If you have any question, please search 'yangdongpatent' in WeChat App.

-Please visit http://zlrq.cn, for a simple online patent analysis toolkit.
+These are the content shared by all pages, including:

+1) Includes folder, including shared page components, such as begein php、menu_ top. php;

+2) Resources folder, including third-party libraries, such as bootstrap and jQuery.